 Apply settings to groups of users or devices

-To apply different settings to some users or devices, place them in a child organizational unit, below the top level.
+To apply different settings to some users or devices, place them in a child organizational unit, (for example, Finance, Human Resources) below the top level.
 Users or devices in organizational units get the settings that you apply to them.
-So to keep a child organizational unit from inheriting its parent’s settings, apply to the child any settings that are specific to it.
+To keep a child organizational unit from inheriting its parent’s settings, apply to the child any settings that are specific to it.